mnc/maskdump/README.md

-# Mozaic
+# maskdump

 *this is develop version*

-Mozaic provides tools to help you dump data from RDBMS and mask their specified columns.
+maskdump provides tools to help you dump data from RDBMS and mask their specified columns.
 You can use default masking method for masking data.
 For example, tel, email, blackout and so on.
 Otherwise, you program for custom masking method.